MikeSchlosser16/CTCI/Chapter1-BigO.md

 ### VI - Big O
 * Big O describes upper bound on time.
 * Big Omega is the equivalent concept but for a lower bound.
-* Big Theta means bot O and Omega.
-Of an algorithm is Theta(N) then it is both O(N) and Omega(N).
+* Big Theta means big O and Omega.
+If an algorithm is Theta(N) then it is both O(N) and Omega(N).
 Theta gives a tight bound on run time.

 Big O is what is traditionally used in industry, and it tries to use it to offer the tightest description of run time.
 We rarely discuss best case time complexity.
 For many algorithms, the worst case and the expected case are the same.